 If you evaluate your habits and decide to cut back, drinking less may bring you more energy and focus, improve your sleep, help you drop excess weight, and brighten your mood, say experts.
 You may also notice improvements in your social life and self-esteem.

-When Gretchen Rubin, bestselling author of The Happiness Project (Harper, 2009), took stock of her drinking, she realized it didn’t make her feel jolly.
+When Gretchen Rubin, best-selling author of The Happiness Project and The Four Tendencies, took stock of her drinking, she realized imbibing didn’t make her feel good.
 It caused her to become belligerent.
-“Alcohol made me spoil for a fight and say things that I wouldn’t ordinarily say,” explains Rubin.
+“Alcohol made me spoil for a ght and say things that I wouldn’t ordinarily say,” explains Rubin.
 “When I drank, I became less tactful and more gossipy.”

 Although she was never dependent on alcohol, Rubin has since decided to largely avoid it.
 She now drinks only on special occasions where accepting a glass of champagne makes her feel more social than antisocial.

-Say your evaluation reveals that you’re drinking more than you’d like, or you’ve started to notice negative effects like sleep disruption, but you’d still like to enjoy a glass of wine once in a while.
-Wilkens offers the following strategies for cultivating moderation:
+Say your evaluation reveals you’re drinking more than you’d like, or that you’ve started to notice negative e ects like sleep disruption, but you’d still like to enjoy a glass of wine once in a while.
+Wilkens o ers these strategies for cultivating moderation:

-• Take a week off.
-Then set a clear moderation goal for each week going forward, e.g., no more than one drink on any day.
+- Take a week off.
+Then set a clear moderation goal for each week going forward, such as no more than one drink on any day.

-A drink or two can help us enjoy social gatherings, be a pleasurable part of meals (or baseball games), and help us celebrate important events.
+A drink or two can be a pleasurable part of meals (or baseball games), help us relax and enjoy social gatherings, and play a role in celebrating important events.
 Still, there’s something to be said for taking pleasure in the moment for the moment itself — without the help of alcohol.